arras-energy/gridlabd-old/docs/Subcommand/Create_poles.md

 If `--include_weather` is specified, then the weather forecast data is linked based on location, if any, and the clock is automatically set based on the weather window.
 If the `--weather_name` option is provided, all poles created will use the specified weather object instead of using downloaded weather, and the clock will not set.
 If the `--year` option is specified, then the historical weather data for that year and location is used, and the clock is set to run the entire year.
 Without the `--year` specification, a realtime weather forecast is used, and the clock is set to the forecast window.
 By default the timezone is determined from the location, unless the `--timezone=TZSPEC` option is used to override it.
 If `--ignore_location` is specified, then the local system timezone specification is used.

+# Caveat

+When saving to JSON, only the new pole data is included.
+Options that change the clock or include networks and weather are ignored.

+The `create_poles` subcommand is a python extra command.
+It is not supported directly using the `#subcommand` macro.
+To use python extras as subcommand, use the `#gridlabd` macro instead.

 # See also

 * [[/Module/Powerflow/Pole]]